Analyzing Kontoor Brands (NYSE:KTB) and Cenntro Electric Group (NASDAQ:CENN)

-Kontoor Brands (NYSE:KTB – Get Rating) and Cenntro Electric Group (NASDAQ:CENN – Get Rating) are both consumer discretionary companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, risk, analyst recommendations, profitability, institutional ownership, dividends and earnings.
+Cenntro Electric Group (NASDAQ:CENN – Get Rating) and Kontoor Brands (NYSE:KTB – Get Rating) are both auto/tires/trucks companies, but which is the better business?
+We will compare the two companies based on the strength of their earnings, analyst recommendations, profitability, risk, valuation, institutional ownership and dividends.

 Profitability

-This table compares Kontoor Brands and Cenntro Electric Group’s net margins, return on equity and return on assets.
+This table compares Cenntro Electric Group and Kontoor Brands’ net margins, return on equity and return on assets.

 |Net Margins